edwintye/edwintye.github.io/_posts/2021-08-29-using-envoy-to-bridge-a-kubernetes-migration.md

 Now we have a new requirement of binding to `127.0.0.1` (localhost) rather than `0.0.0.0` (all interfaces) &mdash; hard coded in and never to be touched again.
-This restriction effectively renders the docker image useless as the k8s health check will not longer pass.
+This restriction effectively renders the docker image useless as the k8s health check will no longer pass.
 We have two options at this point:
 1. Go through the necessary design changes and explaining them to various architects and auditors,
 2. take the easy way out and circumvent the restrictions.